mattgodbolt/jsbeeb/README.md

 Getting set up to run locally
 -----------------------------

-Fire up a local webserver and load it up.
-I use `python` for this as it has a built-in webserver.
-So:

-    $ cd jsbeeb
-    $ python -mSimpleHTTPServer
-    Serving HTTP on 0.0.0.0 port 8000 ...
+jsbeeb needs to be built with webpack.
+If you're developing locally you'll need a recent `node` and then run `npm install` to install needed packages.

-Then visit http://localhost:8000/ and off you go.
+You can then run `npm start` to get a local webserver which will autoreload on changes in the code - visit http://localhost:8080/ and off you go.

 URL parameters
 --------------